 Marooned Marin has emerged as a bold veteran of the LEGO Pirates Forum in which he regularly contributes to the piratical LEGO discussions, along with helming The Shipyard to author many of Classic-Pirates.com’s finest blog posts!
 Based in Dubrovnik, Croatia he enjoys stunning coastal scenery and a lovely view of a fortress that was incorporated into a popular TV show a while back.

 As mentioned, Marin is as skilled at building as he is talented at blogging, periodically expanding his MOCing repertoire with new sea craft, both historic and recent.
-You can acquire building instructions for all his creations via his ReBrickable profile or enjoy their imagery on his BrickSafe.
+You can acquire building instructions for all his creations via his ReBrickable profile or enjoy their imagery on his Flickr and BrickSafe.